biligeny/vonage-workshop/README.md

 2. Export your Vonage settings in `app.sh-example` and rename to `app.sh` if you want run this in local development.

+3. Replace `private.key-example` with your applications's `private.key` file.

 # Quickstart for Node.js in the App Engine standard environment

 This is the sample application for the